GustavoMunizBarrios/travel-page/README.md

-Layout of a travel web-page using Tailwind fully responsive.
+Layout of a travel website using Tailwind, fully responsive.